subscale/polyscope/README.md

 [![actions status windows](https://github.com/nmwsharp/polyscope/workflows/windows/badge.svg)](https://github.com/nmwsharp/polyscope/actions)
 ![PyPI](https://img.shields.io/pypi/v/polyscope?style=flat-square)

-Polyscope is a C++/Python viewer and user interface for 3D data, like meshes and point clouds.
-Scientists, engineers, artists, and hackers can use Polyscope to prototype algorithms---it is designed to easily integrate with existing codebases and popular libraries.
+Polyscope is a C++/Python viewer and user interface for 3D data such as meshes and point clouds.
+It allows you to register your data and quickly generate informative and beautiful visualizations, either programmatically or via a dynamic GUI.
+Polyscope is designed to be lightweight---it does not "take ownership" over your entire program, and it is easy to integrate with existing codebases and popular libraries.
 The lofty objective of Polyscope is to offer a useful visual interface to your data via a single line of code.

 Polyscope uses a paradigm of *structures* and *quantities*.
 A **structure** is a geometric object in the scene, such as a surface mesh or point cloud.
 A **quantity** is data associated with a structure, such as a scalar function or a vector field.